Progress Report January 2022

 General changes and bugfixes

-TAS scripts can sometimes have errors in them, resulting in yuzu encountering a crash. german77 provides the necessary code to add error handling to TAS scripts , preventing these crashes.
+TAS scripts can sometimes have errors in them, resulting in yuzu encountering a crash. german77 provides the necessary code to , preventing these crashes.

 Windows has a nasty, hidden limitation that is the maximum open-file limit a program can use.
 Some game mods can contain many, many files, going over the previous 4096 limit.
-Therefore, Morph doubled the limit to 8192 .
+Therefore, Morph .

 v1993 has been working on code cleaning using PVS-Studio, and the results have been great.
-So far, errors were found and fixed in four separate input related areas , the shader recompiler , and even kernel emulation !
+So far, errors were found and fixed in , , and even !

 Thanks v1993!
 Nothing beats cleaner code, especially if it solves out-of-bounds issues.

-Morph stubbed the SetCpuOverclockEnabled service (you don’t need to overclock the host CPU on the fly when emulating).
+Morph (you don’t need to overclock the host CPU on the fly when emulating).
 This allows Gravity Rider Zero to boot, but nothing is yet displayed on screen due to missing texture format support.

-And finally, german77 implemented the 32-bit variant of the supervisor call (SVC) SynchronizePreemptionState , making Espgaluda II playable.
+And finally, german77 , making Espgaluda II playable.

 Espgaluda II